The best time to buy property is when you can afford it. Perhaps my belief is not as true for cities that are dying from the inside.

 There will probably be many times when you can afford to buy a property, but don't because you are unsure about your future.
 That's absolutely fine.

 What I'm suggesting is that you figure out your future as quickly as possible because the price trend for desirable properties in desirable locations is almost always up and to the right.
 As soon as you find that perfect property, you'll realize that everybody else has found that perfect property as well.

 I decided to buy my first property in 2003 because I knew that I would be in San Francisco for at least three years because that's how long the Berkeley MBA part-time program would last.
 I felt with about 90% certainty that I would stay for at least five years after purchase, and I ended up living in SF for 11 years post purchase.

 Here's the simple fact about affordability: It's your income growth vs. a property's price growth.
-Given the median household income is roughly $51,000 vs. the national median home price of roughly $210,000, the median household income has to grow by at least 4X the pace of price appreciation for affordability to occur.
+Given the median household income is roughly $64,000 vs. the national median home price of roughly $320,000, the median household income has to grow by at least 4X the pace of price appreciation for affordability to occur.

 If I can't increase my income by 2X for two years, I can't afford to buy a property of at least equal value to my current primary residence.
 There's no point in buying a lesser property that lowers the quality of my life just to build more wealth.
 I'm at a stage in my life where I'm very focused on optimizing lifestyle over money.

 I bought one of my houses 15 years ago when I just started making enough money to barely buy a single family home.
 If you were to ask me back in 2005 whether I'd be making much less income later in life, I wouldn't believe it.
 I would probably feel a little depressed as well.